-Police are investigating the death of a 22-year-old transgender woman of color, identified as Deeniquia Dodds, who died Wednesday night after she was shot in Washington, D.C., on the Fourth of July, a local television station WRC reported.
+Police are investigating the death of a 22-year-old transgender woman of color, identified as Deeniquia Dodds, who died Wednesday night after she was shot in Washington, D.C., on the Fourth of July, local television station WRC reported.

 "Her murder reminds us all of how often the transgender community is targeted for violence in our society," Budd said.

 2015 was a record year for transgender violence in the United States.
 During the first two months of 2015, transgender women were killed nationwide at the rate of one per week.
 So far, according to the New York City Anti-Violence Project, 14 transgender and gender nonconforming people have been killed in 2016.

 Police found Dodds with a gunshot wound, and she was brought to the hospital and placed on life support for nine days.